eclipsevortex/SubVortex/subvortex/validator/neuron/README.md

 docker ps
 ```

-You should not see any container named `subvortex-validator`.
+You should not see any container named `subvortex-validator-neuron`.